Functions

 This function sends a response back to the caller and closes the HTTP connection, similar to Return or Return Raw, but also allows the flow to continue execution afterward.

-This is useful for flows that might not complete before the connection times out, as the caller might call the endpoint again with the same inputs and cause duplicate executions.
+This is useful for flows that might not complete before the connection times out.
+If the caller queries the endpoint again with the same inputs, it can cause duplicate executions.

 Paginate